josephmontes/VAA/README.md

       - Emilio Pagán, Sean Doolittle, Michael Kopech

-## PLAYER SPLOTLIGHT
+## PLAYER SPOTLIGHT
 ### Emilio Pagán
   - In 2019, the wOBA against his 4-Seam Fastball was 0.247
-  - In 2021, the next season that he threw his 4-Seam Fastball a qualifying amount of times, it was ineffective but the wOBA value against it was only a few points above the .350 average wOBA, so its not like it was getting crushed
+  - In 2021, the next season that he threw his 4-Seam Fastball a qualifying amount of times, it was ineffective but the wOBA value against it was only a few points above the .350 average wOBA, so it's not like it was getting crushed
     - In that 'ineffective' 2021 season, his 'good' 4-Seam Fastball 'rate' dropped from 33% in 2019 to 27%

     #### 2021